 Colorado mortgage overview

 High home prices can impact the type of loan and down payment you’ll need if you’re getting a mortgage in Colorado.
-Statewide, the median sale price in the fourth quarter of 2021 was just under $520,000, according to ATTOM data.
-With the conforming loan limit set at $647,200 in most areas (though slightly higher in Denver County and other more expensive areas) for 2022, you can easily shop for conventional mortgages.
+The average home value as of December 2022 was just over $571,000, according to Zillow.
+With the conforming loan limit set at $726,200 in most areas (though slightly higher in Denver County and other more expensive areas) for 2023, you can easily shop for conventional mortgages.
 Double-check the FHA loan limits in the area where you're shopping to see what you might qualify for.

 If the mortgage on the home of your dreams exceeds the limit, you’ll need to take out a jumbo mortgage.
 These loans often have higher down payments and different financial requirements than traditional mortgages (like being able to show six to 12 months’ of income in a bank account), depending on the lender.

 Bankrate helps thousands of borrowers find mortgage and refinance lenders every day.
 To determine the top mortgage lenders, we analyzed proprietary data across more than 150 lenders to assess which on our platform received the most inquiries within a three-month period.
 We then assigned superlatives based on factors such as fees, products offered, convenience and other criteria.
 These top lenders are updated regularly.